 You’ll hear this term frequently in the building industry.
 Lock-Up is the stage where the house has walls, roof, doors and windows, and the house can essentially be ‘locked up’ to keep intruders out.
 The house will still require flooring, painting, electrical, fixtures and fittings, but the basic shell has been completed.
 A payment at this stage is often due to the builder depending upon the contract.

 This is when all the ‘bits and pieces’ that make a house into a home are installed – sinks, dishwashers, stoves, baths, power-points, lights, toilets, taps etc, and often includes items like carpeting.
+After months of anxiously waiting, your house is almost ready.

 Practical Completion Stage